-Taken together, Decision Requirements Diagrams and decision logic allows you to build a complete decision model that complements a business process model by specifying in detail the decision-making carried out in process tasks.
+Taken together, Decision Requirements diagrams and decision logic allow you to build a complete decision model that complements a business process model by specifying - in detail - the decision-making carried out in process tasks.

 DMN provides constructs spanning both decision requirements and decision logic modeling.